-The term 'Term Deposit' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Term Deposit' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Term Deposit refers to a special type of deposit which individuals or businesses maintain at a bank or other financial institution.
 These are unique from standard deposits in that they include a fixed term.
 Such terms are usually shorter-term in nature.
 Their maturities could vary from a single month to several years or even five years.
 Term deposits are purchased.
 The lender is the customer, who makes a loan to the bank.
 The money is only allowed to be pulled back out once the term has concluded.
 Some contracts will allow an individual to provide a pre-set amount of days in notice if they need to withdraw the money early.
 Such kinds of financial instrument products are available at credit unions, thrift institutions, and commercial banks.

 There are several other designations by which these term deposits go.
 They can be called bonds, time deposits, and certificates of deposit as well.
 Britain calls them bonds.
 Such deposits (by whatever name they go) represent an incredibly safe form of investment.
 This is why risk-averse and conservative investors find them appealing.
 Besides the bank backing up these terms and investments, The National Credit Union Administration and the Federal Deposit Insurance Corporation jointly insure them and backstop them against any losses to principal.
 Banks like them because the guaranteed amount of time they have to utilize the funds means that they can invest the money in financial products which feature larger gains.